How will I be informed that an emergency is occurring and what should I do?

 - Make certain that doors are not propped or left open

 - Have a list of phone numbers and e-mail addresses for persons you will need to contact in the event of an emergency.
-Having these numbers preprogrammed saves valuable time in an emergency and can be very reassuring for your family and friends.
-Include the Department of Public Safety number in your preprogrammed numbers.
+This saves valuable time in an emergency and can be very reassuring for your family and friends.
+Include the Public Safety and Police number in your preprogrammed numbers

 What does it mean to "shelter in place?"